Last Updated: February 25, 2016

 It’s somewhat common in a Rails application to want to include a custom URL

 slug as part of a model.
-For instance, if you have a User
+For instance, if you have a User model and you want

-those users to have a profile page that’s accessible at /users/john-smith
+those users to have a profile page that’s accessible at /users/john-smith,

-then you’ll want to store that "john-smith"
+then you’ll want to store that "john-smith" value on the model and ensure that

 it’s unique.
 I call this field a “slug”.